N Korea fires possible missile into sea amid stalled talks

 The Security Council held closed-door consultations on Monday on last week’s launch, but took no action.
 Ahead of the talks, the U.S. and five allies issued a statement urging North Korea to abandon its nuclear and ballistic missile programs.

-South Korea’s presidential office said Tuesday’s launch was discussed at an emergency National Security Council meeting, which expressed “strong regret” over North Korea’s continuing tests and urged it to return to talks.
-South Korean President Moon Jae-in expressed concern that North Korea was dialing up its testing activity ahead of the South’s presidential elections in March.
+South Korea’s presidential office said Tuesday’s launch was discussed at an emergency National Security Council meeting, whose members have urged North Korea to return to talks.
+President Moon Jae-in expressed concern that Pyongyang was dialing up its testing activity ahead of the South’s presidential elections in March.

 The U.S. Indo-Pacific Command said the launch did not pose an “immediate threat to U.S. personnel or territory, or to our allies.”

-Still, the launch corresponded with an order issued to ground some flights on the West Coast of the United States.
+Still, the launch corresponded with an order issued to ground some flights on the U.S. West Coast.

 KCRA, a television station in Sacramento, California, quoted officials at both its local airport and San Francisco International Airport as saying flights stopped for around five minutes at 2:30 p.m. local time, which was just minutes after the launch.
 They attributed the stop to an order by the Federal Aviation Administration.

-Air-traffic controllers in other areas of the West Coast similarly ordered aircraft down, according to recordings shared online.
-A San Francisco air traffic controller ordered flights to avoid its airspace and not take off or land around the time without explaining why, according to a recording by the website LiveATC.net at the time.
+Air-traffic controllers in other West Coast areas similarly ordered aircraft down, according to recordings shared online.
+A San Francisco air traffic controller ordered flights to avoid its airspace and not take off or land around the time without explaining why, according to a recording by the website LiveATC.net.

 “Things are changing really quick,” the air traffic controller said in the recording, adding later: “I just heard something about ground-stopping all aircraft, so I don’t know anything, just hold tight there.”